Theatrical premiere

 Unearthing memory

 Alba's adventure moves back and forth in time, focusing on three major moments in recent history: the Civil War, Francoism in the 60s, and the Olympics.
 The action takes place in Barcelona, but also in Girona and Badalona, and jumps from one side of the war to the other to expose the implications, decisions, and betrayals of both.
-"Society is divided between those who want to look back and those who don't, whether right-wing or left-wing.
-There is also no social machinery that has truly set out to unearth memory, and all of this means that when someone like Alba wants to find things out, she hits a bureaucracy that prevents her from moving forward.
-The characters are in constant uncertainty, and not knowing is much more agonizing than reaching the truth," reflects Viñas.
+"Society is divided between those who want to look back and those who don't, whether they are right-wing or left-wing.
+Nor is there a social machinery that has truly set out to unearth memory, and all this means that when someone like Alba wants to find things out, they run into bureaucracy that prevents them from moving forward.
+The characters are in constant uncertainty, and the fact of not knowing is much more agonizing than reaching the truth," reflects Viñas.

 Cargando